chris-held/grunt-monitor/README.md

 ##TODOS

-* debug emailing and figure out why nothing's getting sent out
-* refactor this into a standalone task
+* refactor this into a standalone grunt module OR
-* possibly remove grunt altogether (it's not much of a grunt task anymore)
+* possibly remove grunt altogether (it's not much of a grunt task anymore - this could just be a node script)